Frequently asked questions.

 • No penalty pay-off: This means you can pay the contract early and it will save you some money.

 • Absolutely not.
+We can set and level your shed using concrete blocks.
 Of course, you can place it on a concrete pad or even a prepared gravel pad which is the preferred way.
 These options can help ensure your shed doesn’t settle with time.
 You can learn more about how to create a prepared pad on our delivery page.

 • Yes, Liberty provides free blocks to level the shed at delivery, based on the delivery team leveling the shed from the highest point of the delivery site using the smallest block available.
 We do not recommend placing units on blocks higher than 24 inches.
 If the site requires that we go over 24 inches, charges will apply.
 See the delivery page for more information.